mjishnu/alt-app-installer/README.md

 - click on choose app and search for the app you want to install and click on select in top bar after the page has fully loaded
 - Wait for the process to complete, afterwards check for the app in start menu
 - You can also install already downloaded apps via "Install from file" in "Options"
-- You can also install the app by manually pasting its url in "Install from Link" in "Options"
+- You can also install the app by manually pasting its url in "Get from Link" in "Options"

 # How to build from source